Yadab-Sd/email-sender/README.md

 ```
 export const emailConfig = {
   service: 'gmail',
-  auth: {
   user: 'your-email@example.com', // your email address (sender/from)
   pass: 'your-email-password', // your app password for your email account
-  },
   name: 'your-display-name'
 };
 ```